TERMS AND CONDITIONS

 - Our Clients who have asked us to collect it on their behalf.

-- Our partners, who provide us with IT and support services to help us manage and store information, and who may require such information for the performance of any contract we enter into with them.
+- Our partners, who provide us with IT and support services including hosting services to help us manage and store information, and who may require such information for the performance of any contract we enter into with them.

 - Our group companies, who may provide related or ancillary services.